 When you dust blinds with a static duster, remember to close them and clean one side and then reverse the direction to clean the other side.

 Or, to clean both sides of the slats at once, wrap two microfiber cloths around each end of a pair of kitchen tongs and secure with a rubber band.
 Then simply slide the tongs along each slat to wipe away the dust top and bottom.
 Toss the microfiber cloths in the washer and you're done.Continue to 5 of 11 below.

 Window, Sliding Door and Shower Door Tracks

-Window, sliding door and shower door tracks attract dust and dirt in amazing amounts and cleaning them can be difficult because of the tight spaces.
-When it's time to clean, start by using the crevice tool on your vacuum or making a custom crevice cleaner.
+Window, sliding door, and shower door tracks attract dust and dirt in amazing amounts and cleaning them can be difficult because of the tight spaces.
+When it's time to clean, you may need to remove screens and give them a good cleaning.
+Then, start by using the crevice tool on your vacuum or making a custom crevice cleaner.
 Removing as much loose dust and grime will make the rest of the cleaning easier.

 After vacuuming, mix a solution of two cups warm water, one teaspoon dishwashing liquid and one teaspoon household ammonia.
 Use a flexible stiff bristled brush to scrub out the tracks and then rinse with plain water.
 You may have to use some vinegar and extra care to remove soap scum on shower door tracks depending on the type of metal.

 Here's an extra tip on cleaning outside window and door tracks: if you have a pressure washer or pressure nozzle for the hose, a good burst of water can often make tracks sparkle.

 Behind the Toilet

 Unfortunately, the floor and wall behind the toilet is very difficult to reach since most mops and cleaning tools simply won't fit the space.